Modern Farming: How Technology Is Changing Agriculture

 • Self-driving tractors

 The modern farmer can also benefit from automated self-driving tractors that are programmed to operate on specific routes and make use of GPS technology to avoid collisions with other vehicles or objects in their path.
 These high-tech machines have been shown to increase productivity by 30%, while also reducing soil compaction and labor costs.
+These are particularly effective when paired with equipment such as crimper rollers for cover crops, which are a valuable tool for modern farmers.
+These rollers, for instance, crush cover crop stems instead of tilling them, promoting decomposition and improving soil health without the drawbacks of traditional tillage methods.

 • GPS mapping